-The Big Apple is a must-visit for serious collectors, so Nicholas Martin reveals the best places to go antique hunting in the New York.
+Planning some serious antique hunting in New York?
+The Big Apple is a must-visit for collectors, so Nicholas Martin reveals the best places to go.

-For collectors, antique enthusiasts and art lovers New York is a paradise.
+For collectors, enthusiasts and art lovers New York is an antique hunter’s paradise.

 Home to some of the best antique fairs in the world, the city encompasses a large and important sector of the art world, offering some of the best international museums, galleries, and exhibition spaces in the world, ranging from the didactic and the expressionistic to the jarring and bizarre.